-As we where starting to find out, much of the island is only 25 minutes from another part.
-New Glasgow was no exception after a short 25 minute drive from Charlottetown we arrived.
+As we were starting to find out, much of the island is only 25 minutes from another part.
+New Glasgow was no exception after a short 25-minute drive from Charlottetown we arrived.

 I had visited New Glasgow in 2000 for dinner as part of teachers convention.
 Funny, I didn’t remember being there until we showed up and I said to Lynn, “Geez, I’ve been here before.”